Skip to content ↓

 The College has a strategic Mental Health Lead who oversees the College’s multiple approaches to Mental Fitness.

-Our ‘Wednesday Wellbeing Walk’ has seen us utilise the surrounding countryside for all of its healing properties.
 All academic staff have completed the Children and Adolescent Mental Health Awareness course Level 2 and work in a manner that encourages openness and discussion, allowing pupils to feel safe and supported.
 Should a pupil want outside help they can call one of our Independent Listeners for confidential impartial support.

 The Mental Fitness Team and Independent Listeners are clearly identified across the College by our ‘See It + Say It = Stop It!’ posters.

-Food to Fuel Your Son
+Food to Fuel Your Child

 All pupils are offered a snack and drink at Break Time and before Enrichment Activities.
 Fruit, homemade biscuits, cheese straws and more are available on rotation with water or a cup of tea or hot chocolate as a treat on particularly cold winter days.